 There’s no shortage of information on how to achieve franchise success.
 Some of it is strategic, some is tactical.
 Some has to do with how you set up the franchise itself, and some has to do with your personality or goals.
 In reality, everyone’s path to success looks different.
 But I’d like to share what’s worked for me, in the hope that it will be of some benefit to you.

-After spending more than 20 years as a corporate executive, much of it as a turnaround or growth specialist, I made the switch to franchising and small-business leadership.
+After spending more than 20 years as a corporate executive, much of it as a turnaround or growth specialist, I made the switch to franchising and self-employment.
 I wanted more control over my work, more freedom to create my own path, and a more personal stake in the growth of my employees.
 Over the last 10 years, I’ve realized that certain principles have served me well across the board, whether I was working for someone else or opening my own business.

 Do Your Research

 I believe the old saying that “Fortune favors the bold.”
 But I also believe in making informed decisions.
 Jeff Bezos, the founder of Amazon, has a smart way of balancing the need for information with the need for action.
 For most decisions, he moves forward once he feels about 70% confident that he’s on the right path.
-The less reversable the decision is, the more information he gathers before he decides.
-The more reversable the decision is, the more willing he is to act before he reaches that 70% threshold.
+The less reversible the decision is, the more information he gathers before he decides.
+The more reversible the decision is, the more willing he is to act before he reaches that 70% threshold.

 To achieve franchise success, here are a few key ways you can put this principle to work:

-• Evaluate your own resources and motivations.
+- Evaluate your own resources and motivations.
 How much money can you invest, either from cash or loans?
 Why are you considering this path?

-• Read books or watch videos about how the franchise industry works, and make sure you understand the various types of franchises.
+- Read books or watch videos about how the franchise industry works, and make sure you understand the various types of franchises.
 Know the red flags to watch for.

-• When you start investigating particular franchisors, ask hard questions.
+- When you start investigating particular franchisors, ask hard questions.
 Make site visits and talk to current owners whenever possible.

-• Learn about your franchise’s industry.
+- Learn about your franchise’s industry.
 Know who your competitors are and how they do business.
 Research potential locations and best practices for marketing and other business activities.

 Set Measurable Goals